rabbitmq/rabbitmq-website/site/prometheus.md

 All metrics on all graphs are associated with specific node names.
 For example, all metrics drawn in green are for the node that contains `0` in its name, e.g.
 `rabbit@rmq0`.
-This makes is easy to correlate metrics of a specific node across graphs.
+This makes it easy to correlate metrics of a specific node across graphs.
 Metrics for the first node, which is assumed to contain `0` in its name, will always appear as green across all graphs.